Opcije pristupačnosti Pristupačnost

 Maximum time from commencement to completion of studies

-The maximum time from commencement to completion of the study can be two years.
+The maximum time from commencement to completion of the study can be three years.
 At student’s request and Committee’s proposal, the dean can extend the duration of the study, or allow its interruption.
 Upon interruption of the study, the student can continue the study in accordance with the rules that will apply to the generation with which he will continue his study.